Indications for Use

-Yomi is a computerized navigational system intended to provide assistance in both the planning (pre-operative) and the surgical (intra-operative) phases of dental implantation surgery.
+Yomi is a computerized robotic navigational system intended to provide assistance in both the planning (pre-operative) and the surgical (intra-operative) phases of dental implantation surgery.
 The system provides software to preoperatively plan dental implantation procedures and provides robotic navigational guidance of the surgical instruments.
 Yomi is intended for use in partially edentulous and fully edentulous adult patients who qualify for dental implants.

 Contraindications: The Neocis Guidance System is not intended for use with patients that have insufficient bone or teeth